|KANT IN THE CLASSROOM Materials to aid the study of Kant’s lectures|

 “Remarks on Jakob” [writings].

-Karl Leonhard Reinhold publishes his “Briefe über die Kantische Philosophie” in Die Teutsche Merkur (August 1786, January-August 1787).
+Karl Leonhard Reinhold [bio] publishes his “Briefe über die Kantische Philosophie” [Letters on the Kantian Philosophy] in Die Teutsche Merkur (August 1786, January-August 1787); their popularity pushes the Critique of Pure Reason to center stage, after five years of relative neglect.

 (September 19) Coronation in Königsberg of Friedrich Wilhelm II (1744—1797, nephew to Friedrich II; reigned 1786-1797).
 Kant, as rector, must participate.